AgentMC/Sao19/Translate/En/Part7.md

 It seemed that the two sudden visitors were made known inside the castle as couriers from Human World.

 Because it was hidden that Kirito was the Human World Prime Swordsman himself, the guards were looking suspiciously at the light clothing that would not be normal for a messenger, but they changed attitude after noticing swords hanging from the waists of the two people.
-After all, in Dark Territory, weapons of the Sacred Treasure class seem to be rarer than in Human World.
+After all, in Dark Territory, weapons of the divine object-class seem to be rarer than in Human World.

 They did a short break in this two-rooms apartment, then had lunch with the couple of Isukan and Scheta at noon.
 In the afternoon they were taken by a horse-drawn carriage to see the Dark Knights Order Headquarters and the training center of the Fist Fighter group in the center of the city; Kirito seemed to be able to really make a game with the fist fighter headmaster assistant called one-handed giant, but "Because we’re incognito!" made an appearance of fighting for his life and avoiding his blows in the last moment.